emc-mongoose/mongoose/doc/usage/item/types/README.md

 ### 1.2.
 Payload

 **Note**:
-> Same `item-data-input-*` configuration options should be used to create, update and read load operations.
-The content
+> Same `item-data-input-*` configuration options should be used for `create`, `update` and `read` load operations.
+The
-> verification read capability will not work correctly otherwise.
+> content verification read capability will not work correctly otherwise.

 #### 1.2.1.
 Random Using A Seed